The Market Price of Risk for Delivery Periods: Pricing Swaps and Options in Electricity Markets: Further Arbitrage Considerations

 \subsection{Absence of Arbitrage in a Market with Overlapping Swaps}

 In electricity markets, it is possible to trade into overlapping delivery periods.
-For example, the swap contract on the next quarter of the year is available as well as the three swaps on the corresponding months.
+For example, the swap contract on the next quarter of the year is available as well as the three swaps on the corresponding months (e.g., the first quarter of the year and monthly contracts for January to March).
 Also here, arbitrage has to be excluded: It should not matter if the electricity is bought via a quarterly contract or the corresponding three underlying monthly contracts.

-One has to find a pricing measure under which all contracts, the monthly and the quarterly ones, are martingales.
+One has to find a pricing measure under which all swap processes, the monthly and the quarterly ones, are martingales.
 If we would price an overlapping contract using the geometric averaging procedure, we would have that

 where $w_m=\frac{\int_{\tau_m}^{\tau_{m+1}}\hat{w}(u)du}{\int_{\tau_1}^{\tau_{N+1}}\hat{w}(u)du}$.
 The price of the quarterly swap would be the product of the monthly contracts.
 This might create arbitrage opportunities: In general, the product of martingales is not a martingale anymore.
 In this framework, the so-called cascading process of overlapping contracts offers a solution.
 The cascading process describes the division of an overlapping contract into its building blocks.
 A swap contract delivering over a quarter is transformed into its corresponding monthly swap contracts at its maturity (see Figure \ref{fig:cascading}).
 Analogously, the price of a yearly swap contract is converted into the first 3~monthly contracts and the subsequent 3 quarterly contracts.
 Each quarterly contract will be cascaded later.
 The monthly contracts thus play the role of building blocks for overlapping contracts and are also called atomic contracts.
 Consequently, the quarterly and yearly swap contracts can be seen derivatives on the monthly contracts, and we propose to price them as such.
+In particular,

-If we have found a pricing measure under which all atomic swap prices are martingales, then $F^{overl}$ is also a martingale since the sum of $\widetilde{\mathbb{Q}}$-martingales stays a martingale under $\widetilde{\mathbb{Q}}$.
+where $N=12$ for a yearly contract and $N=3$ for a quarter swap.
+If we have found a pricing measure under which all atomic swap price processes are martingales, then the process $F^{overl}$ is also a martingale since the sum of $\widetilde{\mathbb{Q}}$-martingales stays a martingale under $\widetilde{\mathbb{Q}}$.